-There are dishes that have it all, like this classic French ratatouille.
-Warm, flavorful, aromatic, nourishing, and perfect for enjoying the best seasonal vegetables, this ratatouille is a tribute to traditional cooking, the kind that goes from the garden to the table.
-A colorful dish with a very elegant presentation, ideal for celebrating life and enjoying good company at home.
+There are dishes that have it all, like this ratatouille French classic.
+Warm, tasty, aromatic, nutritious, and perfect for Enjoy the best seasonal vegetables, this ratatouille is a ode to traditional cuisine, the one that goes from the garden to the table.
+A colorful dish, with a very elegant presentation, ideal for celebrating life and enjoying at home in good company.

-Popularized by the film Ratatouille, today’s recipe is actually a confit byaldi, a refined reinterpretation of tian Provençal inspired by chef Thomas Keller’s version, known for his perfectionism and for elevating American cuisine to the level of European haute cuisine.
+Popularized by the film Ratatouille, today's recipe is actually a confit biyaldi, a refined reinterpretation of the tian provençal that is inspired by the version by chef Thomas Keller, known for his perfectionism and for elevating American gastronomy to the level of European haute cuisine.

-In this recipe, we combine the best of two preparations.
-On one hand, the deep flavor that the ratatouille will give us, with the vegetables roughly chopped, roasted, and blended to make the base sauce for the dish.
-On the other hand, the elegant presentation of the tian, with fresh vegetables thinly sliced, neatly arranged in alternating colors, and gently baked until tender and flavorful.
-Simply wonderful, oh, la, la!
+En esta receta we combine the best of two preparations.
+On the one hand, The deep flavor that the ratatouille will give us, with the vegetables roughly chopped, roasted, and blended to make the base sauce for the dish.
+On the other hand, the elegant presentation of the tian, with the fresh vegetables sliced thinly, arranged neatly by alternating their colors and gently baked until tender and flavorful.
+Simply wonderful, ooh la la!

-Here you have the recipe for this classic French ratatouille; I hope you enjoy it in the best company.
+Here is the recipe for this classic French ratatouille; I hope you enjoy it in the best company.

 Ingredients